-Though detailed performance studies were not systematically planned and done on all such roads, generally it has been found that the roads constructed using Polymers, popularly known as Polymer Roads, are found to perform better compared to those constructed with conventional bitumen.
+Though detailed performance studies were not systematically planned and done on all such roads, generally it has been found that the roads constructed using addition of sulphur in bitumen are found to perform better compared to those constructed with conventional bitumen.
 Further it has been found that such roads were not subjected to stripping when come in contact with water.

-LITERATURE REVIEW
+CHAPTER 2: LITERATURE REVIEW